Protect Your Dog From Breed Specific Legislation!

 - current 'dangerous dog legislation' that classifies dogs (of any breed) that are vicious or attack people as a dangerous dog...

-... then the old BSL argument of "only dog-on-dog fighting breeds are dangerous to humans" will get replaced with "particular dog types from some owners are dangerous to humans".
+... then the old BSL argument of "only dog-on-dog fighting breeds are dangerous to humans" will get replaced with "particular dog types from some owners are likely more dangerous to humans".

 BML (Bite Minimisation Legislation) returns the focus towards the 'type of dog and the general risk category of the owner' rather than BSL's approach of 1 blanket ban on dog breeds = "problem solved".

-It's legislation that targets a small section of society (most Australians are unaffected), and only effects particular types of dogs.
+It's legislation that targets a small section of society (only riskier Australians are restricted), and only effects particular types of dogs.

 For disguise kits please contact DogFoster